mjordan/islandora_view_perms/README.md

 ## Requirements and installation

 No requirements other than files must be stored on Drupal's private file system.
-Installation is the same as for any other Drupal 8 module.
+Installation is the same as for any other Drupal 8 module. e.g., within your Drupal's `web/modules/contrib` folder, run `https://github.com/mjordan/islandora_view_perms.git`.

 ## How to test